 More than one character set MAY be used in a message.
 The first occurrence, if supplied, of the MSH-18 SHALL indicate the default encoding of the message.
 The second and subsequent occurrences of MSH-18-character set are used to specify additional character sets that are used.

 The repetitions of this field to specify different character sets apply only to fields of the FT, ST and TX data types.
-See also section 2.6.3, "".
+See also section 2.6.3, "Escape sequences supporting multiple character sets".

 Any encoding system, single-byte or multi-byte, MAY be specified as the default character encoding in MSH-18 Character Set.
 If the default encoding is other than 7-bit ASCII, sites SHALL document this usage in the dynamic conformance profile or other implementation agreement.
 This is particularly effective in promoting interoperability between nations belonging to different HL7 Affiliates, while limiting the amount of testing required to determine the encoding of a message.